 When hurricane shutters are installed, they must be disengaged or removed after each hurricane.
 When not in use, some permanently attached shutters, such as accordions, fold up neatly into a protective housing, but others, such as Bahama shutters, remain in place all year.

-Unless you choose storm panels, your windows will have some sort of exterior treatment, whether folded up or not.
+Unless you choose storm panels, your windows will have some exterior treatment, whether folded up or not.
 With these comes the added maintenance of putting them on and taking them off before and after each storm.

 Don’t ignore that when you use storm shutters, you’re frequently left in the dark throughout the hurricane when all of your windows are covered.
 Additionally, you may not have electricity, so you may need to stumble around with lamps or candles for a few days.